Roland MS-1

 The Roland MS-1 digital sampler was a compact, 16-bit digital audio phrase sampler produced by Roland in 1994 as a straightforward, inexpensive, entry-level sampler.
 In 1998, the MS-1 was succeeded by the Boss SP-202 sampler.

 Overview

 The MS-1 was what Roland refers to as a "phrase sampler" and featured eight rubber pads that triggered individual samples assigned to them.
 The eight pads were arranged into five banks for a total of 40 sampled sounds - 16 sounds (banks A & B) with the built-in flash memory and up to 24 (banks C, D & E) expanded with the insertion of a PCMCIA memory card.
 Without a card, only banks A & B could be used.
-Programming of the MS-1 was possible through the use of a small LCD display and menu-driven settings entered with left and right directional buttons which increased or decreased numerical values and controlled a text editing cursor.
+Programming of the MS-1 was possible through the use of a small LCD and menu-driven settings entered with left and right directional buttons which increased or decreased numerical values and controlled a text editing cursor.